MdS Kit: What did and didn’t work

 Sure, my back hurt a bit during the race but only from tiredness at the end of the day, and not that badly.
 The bag was absolutely great and I still use it all the time.

 I wore compression shorts – not that expensive – from Under Armour and they were great.
-They were the longer ones to minimize exposure of white legs to burning sun http://www.underarmour.co.uk/en/womens-ua-authentic-18cm-compression-shorts/1236555.html?dwvar_1236555_color=001&cgid=womens-bottoms-shorts
+They were the longer ones to minimize exposure of white legs to burning sun.
+They have stopped doing the longer ones but Nike have a great version https://store.nike.com/gb/en_gb/pd/pro-hypercool-8-shorts/pid-11203642/pgid-12160322

-On Martin Like’s advice, I bought my first ever pair of Hokas http://www.hokaoneone.eu/on/demandware.store/Sites-HOKA-EU-Site/en/Product-Show?pid=30109029&dwvar_30109029_color=LAW#cgid=men-trail&start=6 and used them for my training and the event.
+On Martin Like’s advice, I bought my first ever pair of Hokas and used them for my training and the event http://www.hokaoneone.eu/.
 I was convinced by his argument that the big sole would take some of the strain and also guard from the heat.
 Because, the terrain is sandy and rocky but not tricky like mountain or fell running, the clumsiness I felt in the big shoe, wasn’t a problem.
 I bought them 1 1/2 sizes too big in the men’s shoe and definitely needed that extra room as my feet swelled but also the bandages for blisters as the race progressed meant I needed the space.
-They never felt too big.
-But beware, one of my laces broke and I didn’t have a spare with me, so ended up with a slightly freakish knot which just about held together.
+They never felt too big, however there is a lot of debate around this as some people feel that the bigger shoe causes blisters.
+During the race, one of my laces broke and I didn’t have a spare with me, so ended up with a slightly freakish knot which just about held together.

 I had a two sock system: a pair of Injinjis http://www.ultramarathonrunningstore.com/Injinji-Performance-LINER-Running-Socks-Crew-p/injinjilinerc.htm and then some lightweight Bridgedale hiking socks over the top .
 I took one extra pair of socks – just ordinary sports socks in case I got blisters.
 I didn’t use them, as the advantage of the Injinjis was that they kept my toe bandages in place.
 Yes, I did get blisters and they were pretty nasty, but they weren’t terminal so I think the sock system worked reasonably well.
 I had to leave my Bridgedales off on the last full day as by then my feet had swollen a lot and I had bandages on almost all my toes and both heels, so I couldn’t fit them on.
 I don’t think you need extra socks for the race, the ones you wear are enough.
 They do get dirty and bloody but it doesn’t really matter.

-I had a fantastic sleeping bag – Marmot http://www.likeys.com/acatalog/Marmot-Plasma-30-Regular-2014-5425.html It was expensive but really worth it as it was warm but light and also didn’t feel constricting, as some bags do.
+I had a fantastic sleeping bag – the Marmot Plasma 30 https://marmot.com/equipment-sleeping-bags/ It was really expensive but worth it for the weight to warmth ratio – I HATE not being able to sleep because I am cold.
+It didn’t feel constricting, as some bags do.
 I used a silk lining.
 I also bought a sleeping mat but this was a fail.
-It was a thermarest which is a brand I love but this one didn’t work out http://www.ellis-brigham.com/products/thermarest/neoair-xlite-regular/230256
+It was a thermarest which is a brand I love but this one didn’t work out.

 It rustled like a crisp packet in a quiet cinema and kept me awake.
 It also made me really self conscious as I was sure it must be driving my tent mates crazy.
 I abandoned after day two and just slept on the tent matting which I found absolutely fine.
 So, I would argue you do not need a mat.
+If you do go for a mat, seriously check on that rustle-factor.
 My blowup pillow with its fleecy cover was a necessity.
 It is hard to sleep because of all the adrenaline and because you hurt, so that made a real difference and also meant I could use my bag to elevate my legs and feet.

 I have used them a lot since as well so I think they were worth the money.
 One fuel tablet cooked a full cup of water (750ml) which was enough for one dried meal and a cup of tea, so I took two for every day, including the double marathon day.
 Don’t take extras, you won’t need them.
 You do need tin foil though, to put around the stove against the wind, two strips is enough, and a throwaway lighter.